01

 What does TrainedBy change here?

-It gives the coach a ranked weekly operating surface at /features/weekly-cockpit instead of an inbox, a spreadsheet, and memory fighting for control.
+It gives the coach a ranked weekly operating surface in the cockpit instead of an inbox, a spreadsheet, and memory fighting for control.

 08